Our First Visit To The California RV Show

 Are we buying a RV?

-The honest and simple answer: not right now.
-I’m fascinated with recreational vehicles at the moment and love researching them.
-After going to the RV show, Daddy D is now super interested too.
+The honest and simple answer: not right now…. but ask us again in a couple years After going to the RV show, Daddy D is now super interested too.
 Going in, I thought I wanted something super small and compact.
 D was leaning towards a RV and not a trailer.
 After the show, we figured out a travel trailer was more our speed but that we couldn’t go as small as I anticipated.

 Taking Our Travels Outdoors